chefbe-dot-net/revision-zero.org/content/independence.md

 In my opinion, the nature of computer science and the best pattern for software <u>evolution</u>.
 Unfortunately, this pattern is also the most difficult to use the right way and the most dangerous: abstracting too much definitely kills your software!
 Abstracting is difficult to define... let start with the @{http://en.wikipedia.org/wiki/Abstraction}{wikipedia definition of _abstraction_}:

-bq.
-Abstraction is the process or result of generalization by reducing the information content of a concept or an observable phenomenon, typically to retain only information which is relevant for a particular purpose.
+> Abstraction is the process or result of generalization by reducing the information content of a concept or an observable phenomenon, typically to retain only information which is relevant for a particular purpose.

 The last part of this sentence is worth reading!
 Let me discuss the @{book#how}{example of blog's links}.
 From the point of view of the blog sources (the format I use for writing these papers), a link is a pair: _identifier_ of a target location and _label_ to render: